CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 gpg: C:/Users/chris/AppData/Roaming/gnupg/trustdb.gpg: trustdb created
 ```

 **Note: Take note of the above folder output, where the gnupg folder is stored on your own system.
-While I was debugging the command prompt/powershell issue, I renamed the gnupg folder several times, so that I could reinitialise the keyring and try a set of alternative steps.**
+While I was debugging the Command Prompt/PowerShell challenges, I renamed the gnupg folder several times, so that I could reinitialise the keyring and try a set of alternative steps.**

 Now, it's time for us to start creating keys.
 First off, we're going to create a **GPG Master Key**.
 The idea behind this key is that we can "Certify" (C) other subkeys and identities associated with our key.
 Given the power here, it's a good practice to keep this separate from your signing keys/encryption keys (think of this as a principal of least privilege / separation of concerns).

-We'll complete the next step as Alice (alice@contoso.com), as she was the one who was spoofed in our prior blog post's example.
+In this post, we'll complete the next step as Alice (alice@contoso.com), as she was the one who was spoofed in our [prior blog post's example](gpg-git-part-1).
+Please feel free to follow along and complete this for yourself.
 We'll use the gpg command, with the --expert and --full-generate-key flags.
 The --full-generate-key flag allows us generated a full featured key pair.

 The --full-generate-key command allows us to define:
 * The keysize (i.e. number of bits)